 Dealing in securities

-- The board complies with the JSE Listings Requirements' restrictions on trading in Hyprop's shares by directors, the company secretary and affected employees in closed periods (as defined)
+- The board complies with the Financial Markets Act and JSE Listings Requirements applicable to trading in Hyprop's shares by directors, the company secretary, their associates and affected employees in closed periods (as defined).

-- In conjunction with the FD and JSE sponsor, the board ensures trades in Hyprop shares by these individuals are disclosed on SENS
+- In conjunction with the FD and the JSE sponsor, the board ensures that trading in Hyprop shares by these individuals is disclosed on SENS.

-- In line with company policy, directors and senior employees with access to Hyprop's financial results and other price-sensitive information are barred from dealing in its shares for specified periods before relevant announcements are released on SENS
+- In line with company policy, directors and senior employees with access to Hyprop's financial results and other price-sensitive information are prohibited from dealing in the company's shares for specified periods before relevant announcements are released on SENS.

-- All directors and affected employees are notified before the company enters a closed period.
+- All directors, employees and affected parties are notified before the company enters a closed period.

 Conflicts of interest

-- As per the code of ethics and conduct, directors must declare to the chairman and company secretary their shareholdings, additional directorships and any potential conﬂicts of interest
+- As per the code of conduct, directors must declare to the chairman and company secretary their shareholdings, additional directorships and any potential conﬂicts of interest.

-- CIS Company Secretaries Proprietary Limited is an independent practice providing services to numerous JSE-listed companies
+- CIS Company Secretaries Proprietary Limited is an independent practice providing company secretarial services to numerous JSE-listed companies.

-- The board is satisfied that the company secretary and its representative, Gillian Prestwich, are sufficiently qualified and skilled to act in accordance with, and advise directors on, the recommendations of King IV, the Companies Act and other relevant regulations and legislation
+- The board is satisfied that the company secretary and its representative, Gillian Prestwich, are sufficiently qualified and skilled to act in accordance with, and advise directors on, the recommendations of King IV, the Companies Act and other relevant legislation and regulations.

-- The board has determined that the company secretary is independent from management and does not take on any management or executive duties on its behalf or for any subsidiary company
+- The board has determined that the company secretary is independent of management and does not take on any management or executive duties.

-- The company secretary is not a director of Hyprop or a material shareholder in the company or any subsidiary, and has no major contractual relationship with the company or any director.
-Accordingly, the board is satisfied that the company secretary maintained an arm's length relationship with all directors in the year under review.
+- The company secretary is not a director of Hyprop, nor a material shareholder in the company or any subsidiary, and has no major contractual relationship with the company or any director.
+Accordingly, the board is satisfied that the company secretary maintained an arm's-length relationship with all directors during the year under review.

 Functions of the company secretary

-- Providing information on legislation, regulations and relevant matters of ethics and good corporate governance
+- Providing information on legislation, regulation and relevant matters of ethics and good corporate governance.

-- Recording the minutes of meetings, including attendance registers, resolutions, directors' declarations of personal and financial interests, and all notices and circulars issued by the company
+- Recording the minutes of meetings, maintaining attendance registers, resolutions and directors' declarations of personal and financial interests, and records of all notices and circulars issued by the company.

-- Preparing the notice of annual general meeting
+- Preparing the notice of the annual general meeting.

 Board appointment process

-- In terms of Hyprop's MOI, the appointment of new directors is confirmed by shareholders at the next annual general meeting
+- The appointment of new directors is confirmed by shareholders at the first annual general meeting following their appointment.

 Rotation of directors

-- As required by the JSE Listings Requirements, the company's MOI provides for one-third of directors retire by rotation after a three-year term.
-If eligible, these directors will offer themselves for re-election.
+- As required by the JSE Listings Requirements, the company's MOI provides for one-third of the non-executive directors to retire by rotation after a three-year term.
+If eligible and available, these directors offer themselves for re-election.

-- The remuneration and nomination committee is responsible for ensuring adequate succession planning for directors and management, and that all committees are appropriately constituted and chaired.
+- The remuneration and nomination committee is responsible for ensuring that adequate succession planning is in place for directors and senior management, and that all committees are appropriately constituted and chaired.
 The board is satisfied that the depth of skills among current directors meets succession requirements.
-Succession planning at management level is actively monitored by management and communicated to the board.
+Succession planning at management level is actively monitored by executive management and communicated to the board.

 - The board is satisfied that all independent non-executive directors continue to meet the criteria for independence as defined by King IV.

-- Board effectiveness is evaluated annually through a questionnaire assessment conducted by the investor relations executive.
-Results are reviewed by the chairman; any identified issues are appropriately addressed and discussed with the board.
-The board and committees were evaluated in May 2017.
+- Board effectiveness is evaluated annually through an online questionnaire assessment.
+Results are reviewed by the chairman and any identified issues are discussed with the board and addressed as appropriate.
+The board and the committees were evaluated in July 2018.

 Access to information

-- Directors have unrestricted access to the advice and services of the company secretary and to company records, information, documents and property.
+- Directors have unrestricted access to company records, information, documents, property and the company secretary.
 Non-executive directors have full access to the external and internal auditors, and to management.
-All directors are entitled, at Hyprop's expense, to take independent professional advice on any matters concerning the affairs of the company (in terms of an approved procedure).
+All directors are entitled, at Hyprop's expense, to take independent advice on any matters concerning the affairs of the company (in terms of an approved procedure).

 The board, through the audit and risk committee, is responsible for governing relevant information and technology risks:

-- The board recognises that this is an integral part of the company's approach to governance.
-Executive management is tasked with managing IT risks, with oversight from the audit and risk committee
+- Information and technology governance is an integral part of the company's approach to governance.
+Executive management is tasked with managing IT risks, with oversight from the audit and risk committee.

-- Hyprop understands that opportunities and risks related to IT can affect value creation.
-The board is mindful of the importance of safeguarding company information and intellectual capital, and ensures that appropriate technology architecture is maintained to protect information
+- The board is mindful of the importance of safeguarding company information and intellectual capital, and ensures that appropriate technology architecture is maintained to protect information.

-- A governance framework supports effective management of IT resources and facilitates achieving the company's strategic objectives to create value and mitigate associated risks
+- A governance framework supports effective management of IT resources and facilitates achieving the company's strategic objectives.

-- The board reviews and identifies opportunities for improved efficiencies and value creation that technology can add to the business.
-Equally, it is conscious of risks that may affect the security of classified information and intellectual capital
+- The board reviews opportunities for improved efficiencies and value that technology can add to the business.
+Equally, it is conscious of risks that may affect the security of classified information and intellectual capital.

 - The human resources executive is responsible for IT and has the appropriate levels of knowledge and experience.
 She interacts regularly with the audit and risk committee and executive management on IT governance matters.